ivan-magda/Android-Developer-by-Google/README.md

 - [ControllerSample](../master/ControllerSample) Android TV asteroids game
 - [AutoMessaging](../master/AutoMessaging) Android Auto Messaging demo project
 - [MessagingService](../master/MessagingService) MessagingService demo project
-- [MinimalAutoMedia](../master/MinimalAutoMedia) a very complete sample of the Android Auto media player
+- [MinimalAutoMedia](../master/MinimalAutoMedia) a complete sample of the Android Auto media player
 - [UniversalMusicPlayer](../master/UniversalMusicPlayer) an audio media app that works across multiple form factors and provide a consistent user experience on Android phones, tablets, Android Auto, Android Wear, Android TV and Android Cast devices
-- [MyWatchFace](../master/MyWatchFace) a digital watch face for Android wear powered smartwatch, also control the background colour and the time and date colours of watchface from inside the Android Wear application on mobile device
+- [MyWatchFace](../master/MyWatchFace) a digital watch face for Android wear powered smartwatch, also control the background color and the time and date colors of watchfacec from inside the Android Wear application on mobile device